jonbmoore2500/Climb-Control-2/README.md

  - Add date field to Climbs, only calculate average difficulty for a Climber within certain time frame (ie. easy climb from first day 2 years ago shouldn't influence current average difficulty).
  - Add Setters client side route, display additional info and create editable fields.
  - Update Client with more recent version of react-router-dom, adjust routing syntax to reflect updates and take advantage of expanded features.
+ - Refactor Setters and Climbers into single table, expand options for data tracked.